LearnersGuild/guide/Phases/Interviews/Phase_2.md

 In the phase 2 interview, you will be expected to demonstrate your ability to write basic JavaScript programs for the Node.js platform as well as your fundamental SQL knowledge.

-You will _not_ be expected to show HTML, CSS, or other web-specific skills.

 ### Skills Evaluated

 - Programming (Beginner Level)